-French Polynesia was designated an overseas territory of France in 1946 and given a Territorial Assembly on 25 October 1946.
-French Polynesia's constitutional status ('Statut') defines its institutions, legal powers and relationship with France.
-The French Government has amended this Statut several times since 1946.
+French Polynesia was designated a French overseas territory in 1946 and given a Territorial Assembly on 25 October 1946.
+French Polynesia's constitutional status, its institutions, legal powers and relationship with France is defined by statute which has been amended several times since 1946 by the French Government.

-Under amendments made to France's Constitution in 2003 to decentralise power in France, French Polynesia is allowed like other parts of France, some greater measures of local self-regulation.
-However, the constitutional amendments also strongly anchored all the French overseas possessions to the French Republic by including the names of all 10 overseas entities in the French Constitution.
+Under amendments made to France's Constitution in 2003 to decentralise power in France, French Polynesia, like other parts of France, was given greater self-regulation measures.
+However, these amendments strongly anchored all the French overseas possessions to the French Republic by including the names of all 10 overseas entities in the French Constitution.
 French Polynesia is among the ‘overseas collectivities' (collectivités d'outre-mer), which are governed by Article 74 of France's Constitution.

-Under Article 74, a new Statute came into force through an Organic Law on 27 February 2004.
-This strengthened French Polynesia's degree of autonomy and redefined the former overseas territory as ‘an overseas country within the French Republic (pays d'outre-mer as specified in article 1 of the Organic Law).
-The position of President of French Polynesia was created and a new electoral system for the Assembly was established.
+Under Article 74, a new statute came into force through an Organic Law on 27 February 2004.
+This strengthened French Polynesia's autonomy and redefined the former overseas territory as ‘an overseas country within the French Republic (pays d'outre-mer as specified in article 1 of the Organic Law).
+The position of President of French Polynesia was also created.

 In May 2013, French Polynesia was reinscribed on the UN list of Non-Self-Governing Territories.